-Students will only be permitted to take an online course through Northern Star Online (NSO) if WEM doesn't offer the course or if there's a conflict in scheduling prohibiting an on-track graduation pathway.
+Students will only be permitted to take an online course if WEM doesn't offer the course or if there's a conflict in scheduling prohibiting an on-track graduation pathway.

 All students are required to enroll in at least six classes per semester with no more than one study hall for their seventh class.
 The exception to this includes a student who is enrolled in four or more PSEO or CollegeNOW classes and is on-track with credits and on-time graduation pathway.